-Order of Omega is an honorary society that is open only to members of social letter Greek organizations.
+An honorary society that is open only to members of social letter Greek organizations

 The idea of an honorary for fraternity men at the University of Miami is attributed to Parker F. Enwright, the advisor to fraternities at the time.
 Enwright was later to accept a position at the University of Pittsburgh.
 He was also responsible for the founding of the Omega Chapter at the University of Pittsburgh in the spring of 1964.